Copa America history

 1975 – A win for Peru

 The 1975 Copa America was the first edition of this tournament, after previously being called the South American Championship.
+So Copa America winners history started from 1975.
 The competition looks a lot different now to how it did back then when the rules were very different.
 Ten teams took part and played each other around the countries between April and October that year.
 The defending champions going into this tournament were Uruguay, and they were given a bye past the group stages and joined in the semi-finals.

 Brazil, Peru and Colombia qualified from the group stages, to join Uruguay in the semi-finals.
 These games were played over two legs, in September and October.
 The holders Uruguay lost at this stage.
 They were beaten by Colombia, while there was nothing to split Brazil and Peru, so they drew lots to see who would qualify, with Peru winning that.